 Drug companies have an obligation to inform the public about any harmful side effects of drugs they manufacture and sell to consumers.
 The labels on Abilify warned of other side effects such as suicidal thoughts or increased risk of death in elderly patients with dementia, but nothing about compulsive behavior.

 The European Medicines Agency has required warnings about the risk of compulsive gambling since 2012 and regulatory officials in Canada have required similar warnings since late 2015.
-In the U.S., it wasn’t until earlier this year that the FDA issued a warning that the drug Abilify had been linked to side effects such as pathological gambling, binge eating and hyper-sexuality.
+In the U.S., it wasn’t until early 2016 that the FDA issued a warning that the drug Abilify had been linked to side effects such as pathological gambling, binge eating and hyper-sexuality.

 Failure to Warn claims mean that:

 - drug makers knew or should have known and failed to warn consumers and medical professionals that a drug has possible adverse side effects.
 In this case, that Abilify can cause compulsive behavior, such as addictions to gambling, shopping, binge eating and sex.

 Bristol-Myers Squibb and Otsuka Pharmaceuticals knew or should have known about this possible side effect and warned patients.
 Their failure to provide accurate product labeling put thousands of patients unnecessarily at risk of engaging in risky behaviors such as compulsive gambling.

 Although the FDA has issued an Abilify Safety Alert, there has not been an Abilify recall.
 Lawsuits claim that the drug makers failed to disclose known side effects of the drug and that patients suffered damages as a result.
 Failure to warn of side effects of a drug can be a basis of drug company liability, regardless of whether the drug has been recalled.